Kubra’s Story: When Home is No Longer a Haven

 The False Equation of Atheism and Belief Without Evidence

 Is it logically sound to equate a lack of belief in something for which there is no evidence with belief in it?
-Jonathan Edwards explores the fallacies in placing the onus upon atheism to disprove the existence of God.
+Jonathan Edwards explores the fallacies in placing the onus upon atheists to disprove the existence of God.

 Iceland’s Circumcision ‘Ban’ – an Attack on Religion?